scott-wilson/oto-takehometest-kindle-review/TASK.md

 6. The data.json file is the global kindle library.

 ### Supporting Information
-1. The initial framework is built for you.
-It follows an n-tier architecture (2 layers)

-2. Please note that you are building a backend system that will be deployed to the cloud.
+1. Please note that you are building a backend system that will be deployed to the cloud.
 You need to build the APIs and functionalities for the features mentioned above

-3. Feel free to add / update the model class and the database fields as necessary.
+2. Feel free to add / update the model class and the database fields as necessary.
 Please do not delete any existing field(s)

-4. Feel free to add more books to the database.
+3. Feel free to add more books to the database.
 Please do not delete any existing book(s)

 ### Evaluation
 1. The app should be able to run on localhost port 5000 (default port for a python flask application)